ansys/allie-flowkit/README.md

 # Allie FlowKit

-External functions available for custom workflows in the Allie project
+External functions available for custom workflows in the Allie project.